Image credit: Shutterstock Royalty-free stock photo ID: 267766223

-- The insurance certificate should evidence coverage for Products and Completed Operations, should contain a cross liability and sever ability of interest clause and name the production company as an additional insured.
+- The insurance certificate should evidence coverage for products and completed operations, should contain a cross liability and severability of interests clause and name the production company as an additional insured.

 - Homeowners should review and sign a release containing a hold harmless and waiver of subrogation clause against the production company.

-- Your contract with the general contractor should contain a hold harmless provision protecting prod co from any claims arising from work completed by the contractor.
-You should also consider an indemnity provision requiring the contractor to pay you back for any expenses, claims or suits brought against you resulting from their negligence or faulty workmanship.
+- You should consider an indemnity provision requiring the contractor to pay you back for any expenses, claims or suits brought against you resulting from their negligence or faulty workmanship.